History of Damascus (book)

-The History of Damascus (تاريخ دمشق) is a major classical Islamic encyclopedic work and is considered the largest biographical dictionary produced in history by a medieval Muslim historian, Ibn Asakir.
+The History of Damascus (تاريخ دمشق) is a major classical Islamic encyclopedic work and at 8.1 million words is considered the largest biographical dictionary produced in history by a medieval Muslim historian, Ibn Asakir.

 Description

 The History of Damascus, it is considered one of the largest and most important books in the history of Islam.
 In it, the author dealt with the history of the city of Damascus, and spoke about the biographies of notables and narrators and their narrations from everyone who lived, neighboring, or passed through the city of Damascus.
 It was not only limited to the assessment of narrators of hadith, Ilm ar-Rijal, but also includes historical and political figures.
 When it comes to Islamic figures, Ibn Asakir tried to collect everything that has been said about that figure, true or false, with full chain of narration.
 It also contains a huge collection of Arabic poems.
 It is an encyclopaedic work in 80 volumes.

-The history of Damascus is mainly a biographical dictionary.
-It observes and honours the holiness of Syria, with Damascus being its center by recording the lives and achievements of known figures, both men and women including religious figures, scholars, politicians, poets, etc who lived in the region or merely passed through, from the era of the biblical patriarchs and matriarchs all the way down to the era of Ibn 'Asakir.
-It is one of the most valuable medieval historiography in that it preserves extensive historical data from hundreds of now-lost books authored by Muslim historians and scholars before Ibn Asakir's age.
-Consequently, it is an extremely precious source in understanding of medieval Syria and Islamic history.
+The history of Damascus is predominantly a biographical dictionary.
+It observes the holiness of Syria, with Damascus being its center by recording the lives and achievements of known figures- both men and women including religious figures, scholars and politicians and so on who lived in the region or merely passed through, from the era of the biblical patriarchs and matriarchs all the way down to the era of Ibn 'Asakir.
+History of Damascus preserves extensive historical data from hundreds of now-lost books authored by Muslim historians and scholars before Ibn Asakir's age.
+Consequently, it is a trusted source in understanding of medieval Syria and Islamic history.